Dela Rosa station

 Dela Rosa station is a railway station located on the South Main Line in Makati, Metro Manila, Philippines.

 Dela Rosa is the ninth station from Tutuban and is one of three PNR stations serving Makati, the other two being Pasay Road and EDSA.

 Dela Rosa station is the replacement of Buendia station, which closed on September 7, 2017.

 On August 1, 2018, Dela Rosa station became part of newly opened Caloocan shuttle line until September 10 when the line was extended to FTI railway station as the new terminus of the said line.
+The station was closed on March 28, 2024, as part of the Tutuban–Alabang segment, to make way for the construction of the North–South Commuter Railway.

 Nearby landmarks

 The station is near the Cash & Carry Mall in Palanan and an SM Hypermarket in San Isidro, both across the Osmeña Highway.
-Further away from the station are Exportbank Plaza and the San Antonio, Pio Del Pilar and San Isidro national high schools.
-A cluster of Cityland condominiums is also located right behind the station.
+Further away from the station are Exportbank Plaza and the San Antonio and San Isidro national high schools, and Hen.
+Pio del Pilar Elementary School I. A cluster of Cityland condominiums is also located right behind the station.